A1anMc/NavImpactV2/docs/architecture/error-handling.md

 # Error Handling Architecture

-This document outlines the error handling architecture for the SGE Dashboard, covering both frontend and backend layers.
+This document outlines the error handling architecture for the NavImpact Dashboard, covering both frontend and backend layers.

 ## Overview